Monthly ETF Commentary

 Harvest Healthcare Leaders Income ETF

-• Valuations are compressed and at levels rarely seen in the past 30 years, driven by policy uncertainty and negative sentiment.
+Valuations remain compressed and at levels rarely seen in the past 30 years, driven by policy uncertainty and negative sentiment.
+However, in August, Warren Buffet announced it was acquiring shares of managed care company UnitedHealth Group Inc. This served as a shorter-term catalyst for some reprieve across the sector during the month of August.

 Harvest Brand Leaders Plus Income ETF

-HBF rose in August, outpacing returns for large cap U.S. indexes.
-The factors that boosted the ETF’s investments during August were:
+HBF rose in September along with large cap U.S. indexes.
+Factors that impacted the ETF’s investments during September included:

-• Optimism over renewed expectations for a resumption of the interest rate cutting cycle in September by the Federal Reserve.
+- Optimism stemming from resumption of the interest rate cutting cycle in September by the Federal Reserve.

 Outlook | Ongoing tariff uncertainty and macroeconomic concerns kept markets volatile | Equal weight and specific value-, quality- & yield-based financial metrics can help in current environment with ongoing rotations.